vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

 1. Open Yumi and set the parameters as below.
 Don't forget to check "*we Will Fat32 Format F: Drive!* "
    ![Yumi setting](./Yumi Setting.PNG)

-2. Click "*Create*" and wait for the creation of boot USB key
+2. Click "*Create*" and wait for the creation of the bootable USB key
    ![Yumi Running](./Yumi Running.PNG)

 # Installation of Arch Linux

-The instruction below are mainly out from the youtube [video](https://www.youtube.com/watch?v=Wqh9AQt3nho) that *Goguda55 Tech Tutorial* made.
+The instructions below are mainly from the youtube [video](https://www.youtube.com/watch?v=Wqh9AQt3nho) that *Goguda55 Tech Tutorial* made.
 Thank you to him!
 I've added some information during the initial installation process, like installing wifi packages.
 These packages are useful when you are setting up a non wired computer.

 ## Instructions